guardian/athena-cli/README.md

 now: True
 ```

-The below error means the vesion of `aws` CLI is not recent enough.
+The below error means the version of `aws` CLI is not recent enough.
 Upgrade
 to version 1.10.18 or higher:

 ```